Friday, November 29, 2019

 Irmos.
 You covered the vault of the sky with a roof, O Lord, and built the church; confirm me in your love, O summit of desires, support of the faithful and only clement Lord.

-Holiest, fervent father of Vouliagmeni and of the temple of the Forerunner, by your holy and sacerdotal intercessions entreat your God to give us illumination and divine mercy.
+Holiest, fervent father of Vouliagmeni and priest of the temple of the Forerunner, by your holy and sacerdotal intercessions entreat your God to give us illumination and divine mercy.

-Imitating the life of the seraphim and the other ranks of angels, you lived on earth as a poor man and not as one enmeshed in earthly things, and you distributed your wealth to your relatives and emptied out your wallet to the poor.
+Imitating the life of the seraphim and the other ranks of angels, you lived on earth as a poor man and not as one entangled in earthly things, and you distributed your wealth to your relatives and emptied out your wallet to the poor.

-You were a consolation to all sinners and you offered prayers fervently to the Mother of God in the church of Elisha; you performed vigils and as one inspired you lifted up every man from the earth.
+You were a consolation to all sinners and you offered prayers fervently to the Mother of God in the church of Elisha; you performed vigils and as one inspired by God you lifted up every man from the earth.

 Ode IV